FMEA

 redundant system in which two computers are connected to an internally

 redundant Interface Unit (IU).
-Only one of the two computers is required
+Only one of the two computers

 to output a control signal for some mission critical operation.
-Also, one of
+Also,

-the IU buses is required to complete the mission (i.e.: the outputs from
+the IU buses is required to complete the mission (i.e.: the

-MUX_A are on the A-Bus and the outputs from MUX_B are on
+MUX_A are on the A-Bus and the outputs from MUX_B

 the B-Bus).
 The IU receives the two control signals CONTROL1